edissonaguilar/pubnub-flutter/README.md

-# pubnub
+# Pubnub Flutter

-A new flutter plugin project.
+A Flutter Dart Plugin to work with Pubnub in Android

 ## Getting Started